ZoZoCoin/ZoZo-blockchain/doc/README.md

-Zozo Core 0.12.1
+Dtmi Core 0.12.1
 =====================

-This is the official reference wallet for Zozo digital currency and comprises the backbone of the Zozo peer-to-peer network.
-You can [download Zozo Core](https://www.zozocoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Dtmi digital currency and comprises the backbone of the Dtmi peer-to-peer network.
+You can [download Dtmi Core](https://www.dtmi.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Zozo on your native platform.
+The following are some helpful notes on how to run Dtmi on your native platform.

 ### Unix